enzonjagi/enzonjagi/README.md

-# Hi there 👋 , I'm Njagi.
+# Hi there 👋 , the name is Njagi...
+Njagi Ndungo.

 ### A Mobile software engineer, cybersec student(bug bounty and pen testing), and Machine Learning hobby-ist of sorts.